CESSProject/doc-v2/developer/tutorials/poe-ink.md

 ## Before We Start

-First of all, in case there is any doubt, you can always refer back to [**the entire front end source code**](https://github.com/CESSProject/cess-course/tree/main/examples/poe-ink/frontend).on the
+First of all, in case there is any doubt, you can always refer back to [**the entire front end source code**](https://github.com/CESSProject/cess-course/tree/main/examples/frontend).

 To get a high-level understand of the front end template, let's refer to the second self section of `src/App.js`: